 Cisco Unfied Communications Manager 11.5

-The Call Control elements that play the Master role and provide centralized call intelligence.
+The Call Control elements that play the Primary role and provide centralized call intelligence.

 The Endpoints are the devices that the Call Agents control.
 Such as: FXO, FXS, or a DS0 channel